s3633096/SEPM/cincoticket/README.txt

 From the main menu, select option '2' to Login as either a Technician or a staff member.
 For staff members, an account can be created as per above and then those credentials used to log in.
-Alternatively, we have provided 2 hardcoded user accounts already in the system for that can be used for testing:
+Alternatively, we have provided 2 hardcoded user accounts already in the system that can be used for testing:

 - Email:      john_citizen@cinco.com